hammaadworks/whatcha-do.in/docs/FullLandingPageCopy.md

 **"So... whatcha doin'?"**

-Become the person you always kept imagining!
-This app stacks up **Identity × Discipline × Consistency**, one habit at a time.
+The app that helps you become the person you keep imagining --- by stacking **Identity × Discipline × Consistency**, one tiny action at a time.

-Inspired by the iconic Phineas & Ferb question that always expects greatness.

-> "Small actions, done consistently, with discipline, turn ambitions into identity."
+> "Small actions, done consistently, turn ambition into identity."

-**CTA:** Start Building Your Identity
+**CTA:** Start Your Identity Run

 ## Problem Section

-**For the Lazy Ambitious Underachiver** because ambitions isn't your problem - your system routine is.
+**Ambition isn't your problem --- your system is.**

-You're not unmotivated nor lazy.
-You just lack discipline and a clear path.
-You're just stuck in the loop:
+You're not unmotivated.
+You're just stuck in the "ambitious underachiever" loop:

--   Big goals → overwhelming\
+-   Big goals → Overwhelming
--   One broken streak → vibe gone\
+-   One broken streak → vibe gone
--   Too many distractions → no emotional connection\
+-   Too many apps → no emotional connection
--   Waiting for the sweet perfect moment → it never starts
+-   Waiting for the perfect moment → never starts

-whatcha-doin resets the whole game by helping you build identity, not pressure.
+whatcha-doin resets the whole game by helping you build **identity**, not pressure.

 > "Identity drives habits.
 Habits drive identity.
 We make the loop work
 > for you."

-cta: Redfine yourself

 ## Backstory Section

 **Born from an iconic question.**

-Every episode, Isabella walks up with that curious smile and asks:\
+Every episode, Isabella walks up with that curious smile and asks:
 **"Whatcha doin'?"**

 Phineas always had an answer --- not because he was perfect but because